umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 By default, when added to the project as a team member, they will be added to the backoffice as administrators.

-users can also be invited directly from the backoffice of your Umbraco Cloud project where you can give them different user permissions.
+Users can also be invited directly from the backoffice of your Umbraco Cloud project, from where you can give them different permissions.

 Check out the [Users article](/Getting-Started/Data/Users/) for an in-depth explanation about Umbraco users in general.